Consideration of Deferred Action for Childhood Arrivals (DACA)

 Certain travel outside the United States may affect the continuous residence guideline.
 Traveling outside the U.S. before Aug.
 15, 2012, will not interrupt your continuous residence if the travel was brief, casual, and innocent.
 If you travel outside the United States after Aug.
 15, 2012, and before we decide your request for DACA, you will not be considered for DACA.

-The following chart explains whether your travel will affect your continous residence.
+The following chart explains whether your travel will affect your continuous residence.

 Once USCIS has approved your request for DACA, you may file Form I-131, Application for Travel Document, to request advance parole to travel outside of the United States.
 If you travel outside the United States without first receiving advance parole, USCIS will automatically terminate your DACA.